 The refrigerator has four adjustable glass shelves, three adjustable door shelves, as well as an adjustable dairy compartment.
 The freezer keeps things organized and in clear view with three adjustable wire shelves, three storage drawers, and five adjustable shelves along the door

 In all honesty, a $10,000 refrigerator is certainly not for everyone.
-However, if you’re in the market for one of the most modern, efficient, and sanitary refrigerators, you’ll be hard pressed to beat this cooler than cool product from Sub-Zero.
+But if you’re in the market for one of the most modern, efficient, and sanitary refrigerators, you’ll be hard pressed to beat this cooler than cool product from Sub-Zero.

 Is now a good time to buy?